cytoscape/cytoscape.js-pdf-export/README.md

   // Can be any CSS color value that's accepted by Cytoscape.js
   bg: false,

-  // The paper size, see below for accepted values for these options.
+  // The paper size and orientation
-  paperSize: 'LETTER',
+  paperSize: 'LETTER', // can be CUSTOM, LETTER (default), LEGAL, TABLOID, A0, A1, A2, A3, A4, A5
-  orientation: 'PORTRAIT',
+  orientation: 'PORTRAIT', // can be PORTRAIT or LANDSCAPE

-  // The width/height to use when the paperSize is set to 'CUSTOM'
+  // The width/height to use when paperSize is set to 'CUSTOM'
   width: null,  // paper width  in "PostScript points", 72 units per inch
   height: null, // paper height in "PostScript points", 72 units per inch

-  // The margin, default is 52 units which represents 3/4 of an inch.
+  // The margin, default is 52 units which is 3/4 of an inch.
   margin: 52,

   // There is limited support for the cytoscape-layers extension.